Data Security, Privacy, and Regulatory Alignment

 Risk mitigation for enterprise and compliance teams

-Governance reduces downstream risk for clients using classification data in AML/KYC, underwriting, government eligibility, and reporting contexts.
+Governance reduces downstream risk for organizations using classification data in AML and KYC, underwriting, government eligibility, procurement review, and reporting contexts.

 • Explainability: transparent methodology, review structure, and governance pages

-• Consistency: controlled lifecycle, change documentation, and comparability support
+• Consistency: controlled lifecycle, documented changes, and comparability support

 • Trust controls: security and privacy principles designed for high-stakes environments